 The Village

-The Village came off of the success of three back-to-back films of Shyamalan- The Sixth Sense, Unbreakable, and Signs, so naturally, the audience expectations were at their peak from the ‘gifted’ director.
-But, The Village turned out to be the vantage point from where the downfall of the celebrated auteur would begin.
-The Village follows the story of an isolated community that lived in seclusion and is forbidden to go into the surrounding sinister woods for the fear of the baleful forces residing in them.
-For the better part of the film, Shyamalan is successful in creating a creepy atmosphere and instilling a sense of fearful paranoia.
-He builds this tension with such ease and adroitness, that it hurts to tolerate and sit through the laughable climax.
+The Village came from the success of three back-to-back films by Shyamalan- The Sixth Sense, Unbreakable, and Signs, so naturally, the audience expectations were at their peak from the ‘gifted’ director.
+But The Village turned out to be the vantage point from which the downfall of the celebrated auteur would begin.
+The Village follows the story of an isolated community that lives in seclusion and is forbidden to go into the surrounding sinister woods for fear of the baleful forces residing in them.
+For the better part of the film, Shyamalan successfully creates a creepy atmosphere and instills a sense of fearful paranoia.
+He builds this tension with such ease and adroitness that it hurts to tolerate and sit through the laughable climax.

-Considered to be a comment on the increasing vices and a nostalgic reminder of life in simpler times, the massive reveal and the abominable twist is that the film was always taking place in the current times.
-The elders of the village had deceived the youngsters into believing an alternate universe that co-existed very well within the American society (nature sanctuary to be precise).
-The bigger tragedy is that this gigantic deceptive reveal could be circumvented in order to achieve a perfectly fine scary horror film.
+Considered to be a comment on the increasing vices and a nostalgic reminder of life in simpler times, the massive reveal and the abominable twist is that the film always takes place in the current times.
+The elders of the village had deceived the youngsters into believing an alternate universe that co-existed very well within the American society (nature sanctuary, to be precise).
+The enormous tragedy is that this gigantic deceptive reveal could be circumvented in order to achieve an outstanding scary horror film.
 But the disobliging gimmick and an unreasonable urge for twist endings lifted off the trust of most loyal viewers.

 8. Lady in the Water (2006)